Ranula Under Tongue – Radiology, Treatment at Home, Surgery, Pathology, Excision

 - The term ranula is derived from the Latin word rana, meaning frog.
 It refers to the appearance of the swelling, which resembles a frog’s underbelly

-- Typically found on the floor of the mouth, beneath the tongue
+- Oral ranulas are typically found on the floor of the mouth, beneath the tongue

 - It’s a mucous-filled cystic lesion, a result of a rupture in the salivary gland duct and the spillage of mucous into surrounding tissues